• Remembering

 The experience of initial response or reactivity arises as energy flows through specific regions of the individual’s anatomy and include:

-• head with cortical thinking as part of planning and anticipation
+• Head with cortical thinking as part of planning and anticipation

-• heart with heartfelt sensations
+• Heart with heartfelt sensations

-• gut with visceral feelings related to bodily needs
+• Gut with visceral feelings related to bodily needs

-Enneagram Triads – Labeled as Head, Heart, and Gut Centers of Intelligence
+Centers Triads – Labeled as Head, Heart, and Gut Centers of Intelligence

 Describes clusters of characteristics that group together in three corners of the Enneagram diagram.

-• Head Types: Lead with thinking and logical intelligence, share common cognitive theme of over-thinking and emotional issue of fear — 5, 6, 7
+• Head Types: Lead with thinking and logical intelligence, share common cognitive theme of over-thinking and emotional issue of fear -- 5, 6, 7

-• Heart Types: Lead with emotional and intuitive intelligence; share common cognitive theme of image and emotional issue of sadness/grief — 2, 3, 4
+• Heart Types: Lead with emotional and intuitive intelligence; share common cognitive theme of image and emotional issue of sadness/grief -- 2, 3, 4

 • Gut Types: Lead with instinctive and sensate intelligence; share common cognitive theme of self-forgetting and emotional issues of anger – 1, 8, 9